hydraulic-institute/edb/source/06_section-VI/01_sys_curves.md

 ### Shape of the System Curve

-In some systems the frictional losses will be dominate part of the overall head loss.
+In some systems the frictional losses will be the majority of overall head loss.
 These systems will have a steeper system curve.

 ![](friction-dom.png "")
 ![](elev-changes.png "")